urbanjost/M_CLI2/README.md

 ```bash
      make clean gfortran gfortran_install
 ```
-   and everything needed will be placed in libgfortran/ that you may add to an appropriate area, such as $HOME/.local/lib/gfortran/.
+   and everything needed by gfortran will be placed in libgfortran/ that you may add to an appropriate area, such as $HOME/.local/lib/gfortran/.

    NOTE: These instructions are very likely to change and to include instructions for other compilers, especially for shared libraries